susantsahani/baremetal-docs/deploying-kata-cloud-hypervisor.md

-### How to deploy Kata on a running Kubernetes cluster
+### How to deploy Kata with cloud hyperviser on a running Kubernetes cluster

 kata-deploy provides a Dockerfile, which contains all of the binaries and artifacts required to run Kata Containers, as well as reference DaemonSets, which can be utilized to install Kata Containers on a running Kubernetes cluster.